zoesimmons/hs-coding-club-bootstrap-philly-springside-chestn-f924/README.md

 ### Step 1:

-Open this lesson in Nitrous by clicking `Open in Nitrous` at the top of this page.
+Open this lesson in Nitrous by clicking `Open` at the top of this page.

 ### Step 2: